jim-easterbrook/Photini/src/doc/manual/tags.rst

 These tags are where Photini stores its metadata.
 (IPTC tags are only used if they already exist in the file, in line with the MWG guidelines.)

-Note that "Title / Object Name" and "Keywords" are not stored in EXIF.
+Note that "Title / Object Name" and "Keywords" are not stored in Exif.
-You may prefer not to use these fields to ensure compatibility with software that only handles EXIF.
+You may prefer not to use these fields to ensure compatibility with software that only handles Exif.

 =======================  ==============================  =========================  ==================
-Photini field            EXIF tag                        XMP tag                    IPTC tag
+Photini field            Exif tag                        XMP tag                    IPTC tag
 =======================  ==============================  =========================  ==================
 Title / Object Name                                      Xmp.dc.title               Iptc.Application2.ObjectName
 Description / Caption    Exif.Image.ImageDescription     Xmp.dc.description         Iptc.Application2.Caption